JohnPaulinePineda/Portfolio_Project_44/docs/index.md

 [Machine Learning Classification Models](https://nostarch.com/deep-learning-visual-approach) are algorithms that learn to assign predefined categories or labels to input data based on patterns and relationships identified during the training phase.
 Classification is a supervised learning task, meaning the models are trained on a labeled dataset where the correct output (class or label) is known for each input.
 Once trained, these models can predict the class of new, unseen instances.

-This study implemented both glass-box and black-box classification modelling procedures with simple to complex structures involving moderate to large numbers of model coefficients or mathematical transformations which lacked transparency in terms of the internal processes and weighted factors used in reaching a decision.
+This study implemented black-box classification modelling procedures with simple to complex structures involving moderate to large numbers of mathematical transformations which lacked transparency in terms of the internal processes and weighted factors used in reaching a decision.
 Models applied in the analysis for predicting the categorical target were the following:

 [Convolutional Neural Network Models](https://www.manning.com/books/deep-learning-with-python) are a neural network architecture specifically designed for image classification and computer vision tasks by automatically learning hierarchical features directly from raw pixel data.
 The core building block of a CNN is the convolutional layer.
 Convolution operations apply learnable filters (kernels) to input images to detect patterns such as edges, textures, and more complex structures.
 The layers systematically learn hierarchical features from low-level (e.g., edges) to high-level (e.g., object parts) as the network deepens.
 Filters are shared across the entire input space, enabling the model to recognize patterns regardless of their spatial location.
 After convolutional operations, an activation function is applied element-wise to introduce non-linearity and allow the model to learn complex relationships between features.
 Pooling layers downsample the spatial dimensions of the feature maps, reducing the computational load and the number of parameters in the network - creating spatial hierarchy and translation invariance.
 Fully connected layers process the flattened features to make predictions and produce an output vector that corresponds to class probabilities using an activation function.
 The CNN is trained using backpropagation and optimization algorithms.
 A loss function is used to measure the difference between predicted and actual labels.
 The network adjusts its weights to minimize this loss.
 Gradients are calculated with respect to the loss, and the weights are updated accordingly through a backpropagation mechanism.